Heavy industry and the net-zero economy

 For some end-products a big opportunity is bio-processing, which uses biological systems to make products.
-This is currently expensive, however, and there are concerns about availability of the biological materials.
+However, this is currently expensive, and there are concerns about availability of the biological materials.
 Separating chemicals with membranes rather than distillation and heating would also reduce emissions while saving companies money.

 Aluminium accounts for about 1% of global GHG emissions.
-However, with just one production site in the UK, its contribution to UK emissions is small; on average, 70% of emissions associated with virgin aluminium production are from electricity, which can be reduced by using low-carbon supplies.
+However, with just one production site in the UK, its contribution to UK emissions is small at 0.1% of total CO2 emissions.
+On average, 70% of emissions associated with virgin aluminium production are from electricity, which can be reduced by using low-carbon supplies.

 Carbon capture and storage

 Possibly the technology with the biggest potential to reduce emissions across industry is carbon capture and storage (CCS).